AN63L/lambda_sam_template/README.md

---> add images
---> review templates

 # Lambda SAM pipeline with Gitlab

 This is a simple guide to setup a Lambda using the a SAM template with full CI/CD pipeline instructions.

-It assumes an existing infrastructure with an existing API (using API gateway)

 AWS CodeCommit push mirroring is currently the best way to connect GitLab repositories to AWS CodePipeline, as GitLab is not yet supported as one of their Source Code Management (SCM) providers.